Khalisam014/seattle-hotels-finder/APIDOC.md

 This API manages the backend of the application.
 It will retrieve the hotels and their details from the database using SQL queries.
 It will also retrieve the login information of the user.

 ## Retrieve Hotel Information
-**Request Format:**  `/hotels` with optional parameters of `name`,  `amenity`, and `rating`. \
+**Request Format:**  `/hotels` with optional parameters of `name`,  `amenity`, `rating`, `check_in`, and `check_out`. \
 **Request Type:** GET \
 **Returned Data Format**: JSON \
 **Description:** This endpoint will be used to retrieve hotel information, whether it is all the hotels or a specific one.
 There will be parameters to filter the hotels.
 It will be achieving feature 1’s goal of  an “Endpoint to retrieve all items”, feature 3’s an “Endpoint to retrieve detailed item information”, and feature 5’s “Endpoint to search database and return results”.
 Excluding any parameters will return all the hotels and their information.
-Using the parameter `name={name}` will return hotels that match that name, using the parameter `amenity={amenity}` will return hotels with that amenity, and using the parameter `rating={rating}` will return hotels with a rating greater than the number provided. \
+Using the parameter `name={name}` will return hotels that match that name, using the parameter `amenity={amenity}` will return hotels with that amenity, and using the parameter `rating={rating}` will return hotels with a rating greater than the number provided.
+The parameters `check_in` and `check_out` will show rooms available at those dates. \

 **Example Request #1:**  `/hotels` \
 **Example Response #1:**